Section 194J of the Income Tax Act

 Conclusion

 Section 194J is a critical TDS provision for professionals, service providers, and businesses.
-If you are making qualifying payments over ₹50,000, ensure you deduct and deposit TDS correctly to stay compliant.
+If you are making qualifying payments exceeding ₹30,000 per category in a financial year, ensure you deduct and deposit TDS correctly to stay compliant.

-Understanding Section 194JA and 194JB, applying the right TDS rates, and avoiding misclassification can save you from penalties and ensure smooth tax processes.
+Understanding Section 194J, applying the correct TDS rates, and avoiding misclassification can help ensure compliance with applicable income tax provisions.

 Share this article: